naninovel/docs/docs/api/index.md

 ## choice

 #### Summary
-Adds a choice option to an active (or default) `Naninovel.IChoiceHandlerActor`.
+Adds a choice option to an active (or default) choice handler actor.

 #### Remarks
-When no goto parameter is specified, will continue script execution from the next script line.
+When `goto` parameter is not specified, will continue script execution from the next script line.

 #### Parameters